Welcome to the Year 2 website page. Here you will find important information, which will keep you up to date with the events and news in Year 2.

 Wow!
-What a fantastic morning the Year 2 children have had setting fire to their Tudor houses.
-To end our 'Fire; topic, the children experimented with a blazing fire!
-Here, you can see how quickly the searing fire spread when the houses were close together (just like during the 'Great Fire of London') and you can also see how effective gaps between houses were at preventing the fire from spreading.
+What a fantastic morning the Year 2 children have had setting fire to some Tudor houses.
+The children experimented with a blazing fire!
+Here, you can see how quickly the searing fire spread when the houses were close together (just like during the 'Great Fire of London') and you can also see the children using buckets of water to put the fire out.
 The children thoroughly enjoyed seeing this re-enactment come to life!

 Check out our photos and videos below.